openedx/paragon/src/Card/README.md

           <Card.Section
             title="Section title"
           >
-            Here we want to display both Header and Section between ImageCap and Footer components, so we use Card.Body to accomplish that.
+            Here we want to display both Header and Section between ImageCap and Footer components, so we use Card.
+            Body to accomplish that.
           </Card.Section>
         </Card.Body>
         <Card.Footer orientation={isExtraSmall ? "horizontal" : "vertical"}>